Skip to main content

 User interview, March 2022

-Teams were reluctant to involve design in their process.
-There was constant churn in focus and priorities.
-Three squads working on the same product ecosystem had no coordination, no shared components, and no rituals that brought them together.
-The problem wasn't a lack of talent — it was a lack of infrastructure.
+Teams were reluctant to involve design, and priorities churned constantly.
+Three squads in the same product ecosystem had no coordination, no shared components, and no shared rituals.
+The problem wasn't a lack of talent, it was a lack of infrastructure.

-My first move wasn't to redesign any screen.
-It was to design the conditions that would make every screen better — permanently.
-I proposed and built a Design Hub: a shared operational structure connecting three previously siloed squads under a common way of working.
+My first move wasn't to redesign a screen.
+It was to design the conditions that would make every screen better, permanently: a Design Hub, a shared operational structure connecting three previously siloed squads under a common way of working.

 The goal was to make good design structural, not accidental.
 When teams share a system and shared rituals, quality stops depending on the right person being in the right room.